vigna/fastutil/README.md

 ## Building

-You have to `make sources` to get the actual Java sources; `ant jar` will generate a single jar file, whereas `ant osgi-rest` will generate the three jars described above with OSGi modularization; `ant javadoc` will generate the API documentation; `ant junit` will run the unit tests.
+You have to `make sources` to get the actual Java sources; `ant jar` will generate a single jar file; `ant javadoc` will generate the API documentation; `ant junit` will run the unit tests.

+If you want to obtain the three jars above, you have to run the script `split.sh`, and then `ant osgi-rest`.

 The Java sources are generated using a C preprocessor.
 The `gencsource.sh` script reads in a driver file, that is, a Java source that uses some